Sources & References

-92. Iigo M, Shimamura M, Matsuda E, et al. Orally administered bovine lactoferrin induces caspase-1 and interleukin-18 in the mouse intestinal mucosa: a possible explanation for inhibition of carcinogenesis and metastasis.
+92. Iigo M, Shimamura M, Matsuda E, et al. Orally administered bovine lactoferrin induces caspase-1 and interleukin-18 in the mouse intestinal mucosa: a possible explanation for inhibiting carcinogenesis and metastasis.
 Cytokine.
 2004;25:36-44.

 93. Oguchi S, Walker WA, Sanderson IR.
 Iron saturation alters lactoferrin’s effect on the proliferation and differentiation of human enterocytes (Caco-2 cells).
 Biol Neonate.
 1995;67:330-9.

-94. Spadaro M, Caorsi C, Ceruti P, et al. Lactoferrin, a major defense protein of innate immunity, is a novel maturation factor for human dendritic cells.
+94. Spadaro M, Caorsi C, Ceruti P, et al. Lactoferrin, a significant defense protein of innate immunity, is a novel maturation factor for human dendritic cells.
 FASEB J. 2008;22:2747-57.

 95. Ashida K, Sasaki H, Suzuki YA, Lonnerdal B. Cellular internalization of lactoferrin in intestinal epithelial cells.
 Biometals.
 2004;17:311-5.

 96. Garre C, Bianchi-Scarra G, Sirito M, et al. Lactoferrin binding sites and nuclear localization in K562(S) cells.
 J Cell Physiol.
 1992;153:477-82.